stumpylog/scan-steward/README.md

 ## Features

-- Tag one or more people who appear in photographs and filter by only images including those people
+- Create and manage people and descriptions of them using Markdown formatted for rich text descriptions
-- Tag multiple locations, letting you go from general ("Georgia") to specific ("Atlanta") to really specific ("Coke Headquarters") and then find other photographs in same location
+- Add images to rough locations, letting you go from general ("Georgia") to specific ("Atlanta") to really specific ("Coke Headquarters")
-- Create trips, with attached descriptions of where the trip went and when it happened and any memories of the trip
-- Attach memories to a trip or photograph, ranging from just text descriptions, to voice files or postcards or diary entires, to help record the experiences the trip brought to everyone
-- Mark exact duplicates so you don't need to keep seeing the same image again and again
-- Mark similar shots and choose the best one to display to the family
+- Add a rough date to images, so even if you only know the year, you can still filter to those images
+- Add images into multiple albums, each with distinct sort ordering, so you can sort trip images differently than the images of Grandma

+## Roadmap

+- View, add, edit and delete boxes for faces and pets in images
+- Sync the database into the image file, using [Metadata Working Group](https://en.wikipedia.org/wiki/Metadata_Working_Group) standard tags
+  - Including region boxes, tags, rough location and rough dates
+- Text based searching over description and captions
+- Filter on images containing any people or all people

 ## Installation